-Jacob said to his father, "I am Esau your firstborn.
-I have done as you told me.
-Please sit up and eat some of my game, so that you may give me your blessing." - Genesis 27:19 s we have already seen, Jewish tradition unequivocally associates Jacob with the attribute of truth.
+s we have already seen, Jewish tradition unequivocally associates Iacob with the attribute of truth.
 Just as Abraham is connected with kindness, and Isaac the paradigm of strength, Jacob's defining characteristic is truth.
-As we read in Micah 7:20 (NKJV), "You will give truth to Jacob and mercy [loving-kindness] to Abraham . . ."
+As we read in Micah 7:20 (NKJV) "You will give truth to Jacob and mercy [loving-kindness] to Abraham . . . "

-The glaring problem with this characterization is that Jacob comes across as a master deceiver in the Bible when he tricks his father Isaac into giving him Esau's blessing.
+The glaring problem with this characterization is that Jacob comes across as a deceiver in the Bible when he tricks his father Isaac into giving him Esau's blessing.
 Could there be any act more deceptive than that?

 Over the centuries much has been written by Jewish commentators explaining this incident.
 To reference them all would take an entire book.

-We will look at one idea that is widely accepted in the Jewish community: Rebekah and Jacob were faithful to the "real" truth - the truth that Jacob was the son God had chosen to carry on the covenant: "Two nations are in your womb, and two peoples from within you will be separated; one people will be stronger than the other, and the older will serve the younger" (Genesis 25:23).
+One idea is widely accepted in the Jewish community: Rebekah and Jacob were faithful to the "real" truth-the truth that Jacob was the son God had chosen to carry on the covenant: "Two nations are in your womb, and two peoples from within you will be separated; one people will be stronger than the other, and the older will serve the younger" (Genesis 25:23).